-While neglect predominated amongst those who had suffered significant harm, emotional abuse affected just under two thirds of the children and physical abuse was also fairly widespread (Error!
-Reference source not found.).
+While neglect predominated amongst those who had suffered significant harm, emotional abuse affected just under two thirds of the children and physical abuse was also fairly widespread (Table 4.4).
 Sexual abuse was infrequent.
-Over 60% (n=136) of the children
+Over 60% (n=136) of the children suffered from more than one